The non-refundable application fee is $65.

 TRIO (McNair and SSS only)

 To officially request a fee waiver, all documentation must be submitted at least 7 days prior to the application deadline.
 Invitation letters will NOT be accepted as proper documentation.

 There are two components of the application:

 - Application Submission

-All documentation must be received (transcripts, references, and any other special circumstances) no later than the deadline.
+All required items must be received no later than the deadline.

 Yes.
 The Masters of Social Work Program at the University of Maryland is accredited through CSWE.